MCFpy/mcf/docs/source/getting_started.rst

 Training a Modified Causal Forest
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Next we will train the Modified Causal Forest on the *train_mcf_df* data using the :py:meth:`~mcf_mini.ModifiedCausalForest.train` method:
+Next we will train the Modified Causal Forest on the *train_mcf_df* data using the :py:meth:`~mcf_functions.ModifiedCausalForest.train` method:

 .. code-block:: python

     my_mcf.train(train_mcf_df)

-Now we are ready to estimate heterogeneous treatment effects on the *pred_mcf_train_pt_df* data using the :py:meth:`~mcf_mini.ModifiedCausalForest.predict` method.
+Now we are ready to estimate heterogeneous treatment effects on the *pred_mcf_train_pt_df* data using the :py:meth:`~mcf_functions.ModifiedCausalForest.predict` method.

 .. code-block:: python